despair86/libsignal-protocol-c/CONTRIBUTING.md

       (See Programs and Features/Optional Features)
     * Install Windows SDK version 7.0: https://developer.microsoft.com/en-us/windows/downloads/sdk-archive
 2. Install CMake from https://cmake.org/.
 32-bit build is recommended even in 64-bit installs if core memory is at a premium on your site.
+3. Install cURL from https://curl.haxx.se, we use it only to download the Netscape Navigator root cert bundle, manually grab from: https://curl.haxx.se/ca/cacert.pem and save as `rootcerts.pem`

 If you are developing on an older version of Windows, you should probably get the last version of Microsoft C available for your system, plus the Windows Server 2003 R2 SDK.